AztecProtocol/aztec-packages/docs/docs/dev_docs/contracts/resources/common_patterns/authwit.md

 );

 // Example action that authenticates:
-// defi to transfer 1000 tokens to itself on behalf of alice_account action = H( defi, token, transfer_selector,
+// defi contract to transfer 1000 tokens to itself on behalf of alice_account authentication_witness_action = H(
+  defi,
+  token,
+  transfer_selector,